I know I wanted to be done with this cuckoo clock a long time ago but then the beach vacation happened!

 Do you see what’s wrong with the following pictures?

 I didn’t adjust the time yet and the cuckoo is out without the clock striking the full hour, ahmmm, sorry!
 I was too eager to take the pictures again.

-We have a silver cuckoo, pink fox (or is it a wolf?) purple grapes and lime green leaves.
+We have a silver cuckoo, a pink fox (or is it a wolf?) purple grapes, and lime-green leaves.

 I’m sticking with my glossy white cuckoo clock!
 But my son told me that it isn’t fair that he had to have a boring brown clock in his room while his sister gets to have this cool (his words) colorful clock.

 But, come on, it is kind of cute!